Tight Bounds for The Price of Fairness: Fairness

 \subsection{The Price of Fairness}

-The utilitarian solution, which maximizes the the sum of the utilities to all the players, is viewed as a measure for system efficiency.
+The utilitarian solution, which maximizes the sum of the utilities to all the players, is viewed as a measure for system efficiency.
 Naturally, implementing a fair solution, instead of a utilitarian solution, will reduce system efficiency.
 To quantify the relative loss incurred by adopting a fair solution over the utilitarian solution, we employ the concept of the POF as introduced by BFT (2011).

 Formally, consider a resource allocation problem with $n$ players, and let $U:\subseteq \mathbf{R}^n$ denote the set of all possible utility vectors of the players.
 Let $u_i$ denote the utility of player $i$.
-We assume $U$ to be convex and compact, which is a common assumption in the literature (See BFT (2011)).
-We also assume that $U$ is monotone, that is:
+We assume $U$ to be convex and compact, which is a common assumption in the literature (see BFT 2011).
+Since the PF, MMF, and utilitarian solutions are all Pareto optimal, we can assume, without loss of generality, that $U$ is monotone.
+That is: